**The information contained in this blog post is correct as of 4:00am UTC 16th May 2022, but is subject to change

 “This won’t work.
 Forking does not give the new fork any value.
 That’s wishful thinking.
 One cannot void all transactions after an old snapshot, both on-chain and off-chain (exchanges).”

 CZ went to further question the transparency of Do Kwon and the Luna Foundation Guard’s accounting for its BTC reserves.
-Vitalik also called on Terra to prioritise small retail holders over whales in any proposed reimbursement plans, drawing an unrelated parallel to the Singapore Employment Law’s policies as a model.
+Vitalik also called on Terra to prioritise small retail holders over whales in any proposed reimbursement plans.

 Jiyun Kim, CEO of blockchain solutions company DSRV, urged validators in the Terra ecosystem to reject a hard fork in favour of a brand-new community-driven blockchain, stating,